yyin-talend/tdi-studio-se/PATCH_RELEASE_NOTE.md

 The following files are installed by this patch:

-- tMysqlInput_sparkcode.javajet
+- tBigQueryInput_begin.javajet
-- tOracleInput_sparkcode.javajet
+- tBigQueryInput_end.javajet
-- avro_types_util.javajet
+- tBigQueryInput_java.xml